Coronary Artery Disease

 To find out your risk for a heart attack in the next 10 years, use this Interactive Tool: Are You at Risk for a Heart Attack?

 How is coronary artery disease diagnosed?

-To diagnose coronary artery disease, doctors start by doing a physical exam and asking questions about your past health and your risk factors.
+Your doctor will do a physical exam and ask questions about your past health and your risk factors.
 Risk factors are things that increase the chance that you will have coronary artery disease.